A Comprehensive Guide to Taxes in Cyprus: Simplified

 Non-Domicile Status

-Domicile of choice: This is where you have your permanent home.
+Domicile is the place you treat as your permanent home.

 Social Insurance and General Healthcare System (ΓεΣΥ)